 The Poetry Out Loud National Recitation Contest is sponsored by The National Endowment for the Arts and the Poetry Foundation in partnership with state arts agencies, such as the PA Council on the Arts, across the United States.
 Poetry Out Loud (POL) encourages students to learn about great poetry through memorization, performance, and competition.

-The 2018 Regional Poetry Out Loud Recitation Contest will take place at 10 a.m. on Saturday February 3 at Pittsburgh Filmmakers Melwood Screening Room (477 Melwood Avenue).
-The snow date is Saturday February 10.
+The 2018 Regional Poetry Out Loud Recitation Contest took place at 10 a.m. on Saturday February 3 at Pittsburgh Filmmakers Melwood Screening Room (477 Melwood Avenue).
+The snow date was Saturday February 10.
 More information is available in the documents below.

 Poetry Out Loud was created in 2005.
-Since that time, more than 3 million students and 50,000 teachers from over 10,000 schools in every state, Washington D.C., the U.S. Virgin Islands, and Puerto Rico have participated!
-Last year, 122 schools across Pennsylvania participated in the 2016 Regional Competitions for Poetry Out Loud--a new record!
+Since that time, more than 4 million students and 50,000 teachers from over 10,000 schools in every state, Washington D.C., the U.S. Virgin Islands, and Puerto Rico have participated!
+In 2016-2017, 6,700 students and 221 teachers from over 100 high schools were involved in this exceptional contest!